JerryFireman/poolmanager/README.md

 - Remove tokens from the pool
 - Change the swap fee of the pool
 - Change the pool from private to public and vice versa
+- View the contract balance, allowance, bound balance, normalized weight and denormalized weight of each token
 - Currently runs in the development environment under ganache-cli

 ## Planned features